erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/using-pdo-statement/README.md

 #### Using Secure Like Conditions

-When using query bind functionality you must use <b>$this->db->escapeLike()</b> for secure queries because of pdo query bind does not allow to use escape like function automatically.
+When using query bind functionality you must use <b>$this->db->escapeLike()</b> for secure queries because pdo query bind does not allow to use escape like function automatically.

 <b>both</b>